IAAO Expense Guidelines

 - Lodging - For many meetings, especially board and committee meetings, room rates lower than posted room rates are negotiated with the hotel.
 Individuals are generally informed if this is the case at the time they are given their itineraries.
 Reimbursement will be made for actual necessary expenses subject to a maximum equal to the lesser of the negotiated room rate, inclusive of taxes, or (if not applicable) the single room rate inclusive of taxes.
 Personal phone calls made from rooms cannot be reimbursed, nor can incremental charges incurred by spouse's occupancy of a room.
 Internet service cannot be reimbursed, nor is the use of the mini-bar in the room reimbursable.
 In general, no personal or unnecessary expenses can be reimbursed.

-- Meals and Miscellaneous - Actual necessary expenses are reimbursable to a Per Diem maximum of $67 per day.
+- Meals and Miscellaneous - Actual necessary expenses are reimbursable to a maximum of $67 per day.
 This is based on the following individual cost and shall include tax & tip: Dinner = $37, Breakfast or Lunch = $15 each.
-May combine the two; however, if IAAO provides one of the meals, then $15 can be reimbursed for the other.
+One may combine the two; however, if IAAO provides one of the meals, then $15 can be reimbursed for the other.
 Meals provided by IAAO in a group setting are not reimbursable.
 Please note that the cost of alcoholic beverages is not eligible for reimbursement.
 Meal expenses do NOT need to be itemized and documented.
-When travel covers less than an entire day, meal reimbursement is calculated at 75% of the $67 = $50.25.
+When travel covers less than an entire day, maximum meal reimbursement is 75% of the $67 = $50.25.
 (All amounts include taxes and tips

 If submitting receipts paid in currency other than US dollars, please attach documentation of conversion rate, otherwise IAAO staff will use the most current exchange rate.